-The process for borough reporting includes:
+The process for Redbridge is:

 Where a child is at risk of significant harm there may be a need to be persistent in referring concerns to the local authority.
 The arrangements for contacting children's services are:

 Contact the local MASH (Multi-Agency Safeguarding Hub) Team of the borough the child is residing in.